 In-between all of the preparations, we take a bus to nearby Mar Chiquita.
 Recently another sustainable schoolopened there, also based on an Earthship design similar to the one we visited in Uruguay.
 Matias Rivero, responsible for education and community, enthusiastically tours us around.
 We recognize the same sustainable features, like the use of recycled and natural construction materials, the harvesting of solar energy and rainwater, and the creative ways the school uses examples from nature to teach the children.
 Matias also explains that the plan is to build more of these schools throughout South America, an initiative we greatly support.
-Stay tuned for a separate sustainable solution item on sustainable schools in South America.
+Find out more in our separate sustainable solution item on sustainable schools in South America.

 The Sustainable School in Mar Chiquita

 Matias explains what is sustainable about this school

 When a four-day long weather window of northeasterly wind appears in the forecasts, the buzz in the base camp changes.
 Fair weather is essential for a safe journey in these waters, which are notorious for their violent southwesterly storms.
 The crews speed up their final preparations in order to get ready to leave.
 We get together to discuss route, tactics and possible shelters along our way south with the Pazzo and Zoomax crews.
 None of us has ever sailed this coast before, so we rely on the experiences from sailors who previously navigated these waters.
 Everyone agrees that the best pilot book that has been written is the “Nautical Guide to Patagonia & Terra del Fuego” by Mariolina Rolfo and Giorgio Ardrizzi, commonly referred to as “the Patagonia bible”.
 Everytime we read another chapter of this insightful and detailed pilot book, our excitement reaches new heights.
 Are we up to the challenges ahead?